groveoffungus/Capstone/docs/project-planning.md

     - List project data points
     - Edit, delete, map current data points
     - Create a new data point
+  - Contact Page
+    - Contact information

   - The purpose of my application is to provide a way to keep track of cultural data points within projects

   - This will solve the issues with lost data point information and locations

   - Attributes of your website
-    - Colors palette will include white, lightgreen, and light blue
+    - Colors palette
+      - Green #A5DD9B
+      - Lt Green #C5EBAA
+      - Yellow #F6F193
+      - Tan #F2C18D
     - Images will be satellite imagery obtained through an API
     - Fonts will be standard type and easily readable, and black in color
     - Maybe a logo